Thursday, December 19, 2019

 Now as far as talking about these verses go, I want to save the Revelation ones for last since they are a special case.

 First is what Jesus said to the Thief on the Cross.
 I agree with Lex Meyer that the English Translations of this verse should move the comma.
 "Verily I say unto thee to day, thou shalt be with me in paradise".
 First off the thief probably wasn't even dead within 24 hours, Jesus died as soon as he did for a number of reasons, but standard crucifixion took days.
 And Jesus didn't go directly to paradise either but descended into Sheol/Hades.
-The "this day" timing referring to Jesus saying giving this promise not when it is fulfilled.
+The "this day" timing referring to Jesus giving this promise not when it is fulfilled.

 The Mansions in Heaven verse in John doesn't tell us when we enter those Mansions, I believe those Mansions are in New Jerusalem, the context talks about when he comes again, not when we die.
 Hebrews 12 likewise is about New Jerusalem.